 # anchore toolbox --image=nginx:latest show-dockerfile --- ImageId --- 0d409d33b27e --- Mode --- Guessed

 Here the mode

 Guessed indicates that the dockerfile was generated by the tool during image analysis.

-There are other toolbox commands that include the ability show the family tree of an image, display the image layers or unpack the image to the local filesystem.
+There are other toolbox commands that include the ability to show the family tree of an image, display the image layers, or unpack the image to the local filesystem.

 If you haven’t already installed Anchore and begun scanning your container images, take a look at our installation and quick-start guides at our wiki below or by going to https://github.com/anchore/anchore/wiki.